ktownsend-personal/RetroPhone/src/README.md

 # RetroPhone - *The Code*

 This project uses the Arduino library, but instead of using the Arduino IDE I chose to use the PlatformIO extension with Visual Studio Code.
-I plan to add some instructions to convert this to an Arduino IDE project for anyone that prefers that environment.
 I use Visual Studio Code for my real job, so I find it more comfortable to use.

+Follow [these instructions](<README-Convert to Arduino IDE.md>) to convert this project for Arduino IDE.

+## Where to start

 Start with main.cpp to get a feel for what this code is doing.
 The `setup()` and `loop()` functions are the entry points, just like any Arduino project.